apple1417/bl-sdk-mods/AltUseVendors/Readme.md

 ## Changelog

+### Alt Use Vendors v1.6
+Added more optimization in anticipation of sdk version 0.7.10.
+Will fall back to current implementation when running on older versions.

 ### Alt Use Vendors v1.5
 Optimized a lot of the code - should help anyone who was having stutters.
 As the description mentions (and has for a bit), if you're still having stutters, disable the updating costs option.